NASA-AMMOS/slim-leaderboard/README.md

 </div>

-<pre align="center">Tool to generate a Markdown report of SLIM best practices compliance.</pre>
+<pre align="center">Tool to generate a scan report of SLIM best practices compliance.</pre>

 <!-- Header block for project -->